 Interested in how much driving actually costs you?
 Let’s do some basic analysis and find out – the results may surprise you.

-If you just want the answer from this example driving costs $6,150 per year, or $0.60 per mile driven.
-The car payment is less than half the total cost of driving.
-See the model here:
+It is estimated that driving costs $6,150 per year or $0.60 per mile driven.
+A car payment is less than half the total cost of driving!

 - How much is your car payment?
-In this example we used $200.
-You might also have paid off your car, in which case the car payment could be $0 — but average monthly maintenance might be higher.
+In this example, we used $200.
+You might also have paid off your car, in which case the car payment could be $0 — however, average monthly maintenance might be higher.

 - How much is your car insurance?
 If you pay annually, just divide the amount by 12.